mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 });
 ```

-You can read more about it in [Usage with JavaScript section](usage-with-js.md).
+We can read more about it in [Usage with JavaScript section](usage-with-js.md).